 - Current emergency medical responder certification through the Red Cross

-Please contact Julie Johnson, Sports Residency Program Director, with questions about the program.
+Contact Julie Johnson, Sports Residency Program Director, with questions about the program or the application process.